lucia-auth/lucia/documentation/content/main/basics/handle-requests.sveltekit.md

 const { user, session } = await authRequest.validateUser();
 ```

-**We recommend sticking to `validateUser()` if you need to get the user in any part of the process.** See the "Caching" section below for details.
+**We recommend sticking to only `validateUser()` in load functions if you need to get the user in any part of the process.** See the "Caching" section below for details.

 #### Examples